Fujikura Ltd.

 Participation in the Chiba Network of Companies for Biodiversity Conservation

 Sakura Works participates in the Chiba network of companies for biodiversity conservation as part of the Fujikura Group’s biodiversity conservation efforts.
+The network is constituted in 23 companies and 10 organization.
+We have shared some information by stocking public relations Magazines in the Sakura Works cafeteria and posting them on the intranet.

 PAGE TOP